AliElSaleh/RiftBuild/README.md

 Assembly SomeName
 Extension exe # or dll/lib/a/so/dylib or replace this line with Type app or lib

-# below are optional but you can edit for your project's needs
+# below are optional but you can edit them for your project's needs
 # these directories are relative to where you run "riftbuild" from

 SourceDirectory src       # default value is nothing